 Serbian chef knives feature a different ergonomic approach.
 The substantial weight requires more arm strength but delivers powerful cutting force.
 The thick blade spine provides stability when chopping through tough materials.
 The rectangular shape offers multiple grip positions for different cutting techniques.

 2.2.
-Flexibility & Culinary Versatility
+Flexibility & Cooking Versatility

 Santoku knives excel in everyday cooking tasks that require finesse.
 They slice tomatoes without crushing, dice onions uniformly, and mince herbs effectively.
 The flat edge enables efficient push-cutting through vegetables, while the sharp point handles detailed work like deveining shrimp or scoring meat.
 However, Santoku limitations become apparent with heavy-duty tasks.
 They struggle with hard squash, large bones, or crushing garlic cloves.